Documentation sites

 Automatically generate content

-Try using autodoc to analyise your own code and build a documentation site by following the steps above.
+Try using mkdocstrings to analyse your own code and build a documentation site by following the steps above.

-After the sphinx-build command has completed successfully, browse the contents of the docs/_build/html folder and discuss what you find.
+After the mkdocs build command has completed successfully, browse the contents of the site/ folder and discuss what you find.

 Publishing